Pay-Per-Click: Your Questions Answered

 This is why you need to set up your website.
 When someone searches for something in Google, they're demonstrating a desire.
 The trick to fulfilling their desire (as in shopping for fridges) is to make sure that the landing page they end up on allows them to really easily act on their desire.
 If you drop a potential customer at your home page, they have to find the information (that they've just searched for) themselves, even if your navigation is really easy to follow.

 This is why it's best to create or optimise a landing page specifically for the traffic from your PPC campaign.
 It's the digital equivalent of walking your customer straight to the product they want and then making it as easy as possible for them to commit to buying it.

-Don’t start thinking that PPC will only work for websites that sell products though: A sale is just an easily understood example of a conversion.
+Don't start thinking that pay-per-click will only work for websites that sell products though: a sale is just an easily understood example of a conversion.
 Conversion can also be as simple as an enquiry for your service, or a sign up to your mailing list.

 "How should I optimise my landing page?"

 This could easily be the subject of it's own article, so we'll tackle the basic recommendations regarding landing pages: